-Great Britain entered the First World War on Tuesday 4th August 1914, and soon after the entire fleet operated by Worcester Motor Transport Company Limited (except for a few spare bus bodies) were commandeered by the War Office for use as troop transport vehicles.
-This started in September 1914 and this company were soon unable to operate, so from Wednesday 4th November 1914 BMMO took over all their operations, including the full route of Service 25, short-working journeys between Worcester and The Malverns as Service 36, along with other routes in the Worcester and Kidderminster area.
+Great Britain entered the First World War on Tuesday 4th August 1914, and within a few months the entire omnibus fleet operated by the Worcester Motor Transport Company Limited (except for a few spare bus bodies) was commandeered by the War Office for use as troop transport vehicles.
+This started in September 1914, and as a result the company was soon unable to operate.
+However, the petrol-electric vehicles operated by the Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) were not favoured by the War Office, and so that company did not loose any of their vehicles to the war effort.
+BMMO was able to take over the entire network of the Worcester company from Wednesday 4th November 1914, and from that time they were the sole operator on the full route of Service 25 between Birmingham and Great Malvern, plus short-working journeys between Worcester and Great Malvern, which became Service 36 in BMMO's route numbering system.

-Now under the full operation of BMMO, a new Service 25 timetable was introduced from Saturday 7th November 1914 that removed the need for the passenger to change buses in Bromsgrove and thus giving the first direct bus service between Great Malvern, Worcester, Droitwich, Bromsgrove and Birmingham.
+A new Service 25 timetable was introduced from Saturday 7th November 1914 that removed the need for the passenger to change buses in Bromsgrove and thus giving the first direct bus service between Great Malvern, Worcester, Droitwich, Bromsgrove and Birmingham.
 The additional vehicles required were housed at two sites in Worcester, both being owned by Worcester Motor Transport Company Limited, with vehicles operating from the Birmingham end being housed at BMMO’s Bearwood depot.

 By May 1915 a bus company operating local routes in Malvern, W. & B. Woodyatt Limited, had also lost a number of vehicles to the war effort and were struggling to meet demand, operating all their routes with just one vehicle to a much reduced timetable.
-BMMO had noticed this and on Thursday 23rd March 1916 the BMMO Traffic Manager, Mr OC Power, wrote to the Licensing Committee to apply to extend Service 25 to Malvern Wells.
-He offered a direct hourly service to Birmingham and pointed out numerous advantages this would bring to Malvern in general, and also offered to take over all the Woodyatts local services in Malvern at the same time.
+BMMO had noticed this and on Thursday 23rd March 1916 the BMMO Traffic Manager, Mr O.C.
+Power, wrote to the Licensing Committee to apply to extend Service 25 to Malvern Wells.
+He offered a direct hourly service to Birmingham and pointed out numerous advantages this would bring to Malvern in general, and also offered to take over all of Woodyatt's local services in Malvern at the same time.
 Woodyatts agreed to give up their operations and BMMO started running local services in Malvern on Saturday 22nd April 1916, with Service 25 being extended to run to Malvern Wells from the same date.
 However, within six weeks the company was forced to reduce the number of journeys operated due to war-time shortages.

 In 1917, the Ministry of Munitions warned all bus companies that they should abandon all services that were not of national importance, so because of this and general fuel restrictions, the service was shortened to run only between Worcester and Malvern Wells.
 Eight vehicles per day were used, and all were converted to run on coal gas.